Top Wing: Broadcast

 Top Wing debuted on Nickelodeon internationally in early 2018, outside of Canada.

-Translations
+Dubs

 Top Wing has been translated into French, and this version airs in Canada on Telequebec.
 The French-language version of the show is available online as part of Telequebec's free streaming service for children's programming called CouCou TV.
 The characters' names do not change in French, and the school is referred to as Academie Top Wing.
 The Bangla version was shown on Duronto TV in Bangladesh on 2020-2021.

 Merchandising

 DVD

 Nickelodeon, and Paramount Home Entertainment released a DVD of the show on March 5, 2019.
 In France, TF1 Video will publish the series soon on DVD.